dmo575/social_website/README.md

     - Clustered: *user_id*.
 Helps when retrieving a specific user.

-### Searching
+### Searching - WIP
-For the searching, we parse the card content for the 10 most common words, and take that along the cards category and hashtags.
+For the searching, we could parse the card content for the 10 most common words, and save that along the cards category and hashtags.

 ### Sequrity
 I have a couple of basic things in place.
 No Spring Security added to the project (In my TOLEARN list)

 These are the features I have implemented that I consider security-themed:
-- **Authentication**: I have a class that handles basic authenticationg of users and sessions.
+- **Authentication**: I have a class that handles basic authenticationg of users and sessions (Auth).
 - **Hasing passwords**: I make sure I just store a hash to a password.
-- **Expirable sessionIds**: Session IDs have an expiration date, so no logging in once and staying logged in forever.
+- **Expirable session IDs**: Session IDs have an expiration date, so a client cannot log in once and stay logged in forever.
-- **Updating sessionIds**: I create a new sessionId on every contact with a user.
-This opens up a potential for optimization.
-Maybe have two timers, one for sessionId expiration and another substantially smaller timer to indicate that the sessionId should be refreshed.
+- **Re-generating session IDs**: Session IDs have a refresh countdown, meaning even when logged in, the server is always re-generating the session ID every X minutes.
+This shortens any window of opportunity for an attacker.
-- **Sanitazing userame/password characters**: I do some basic sanitation at the service layer, before interacting with the DAO.
-Right now is just a list of illegal characters that I think should not get to the DAO level.
-With username/password what I do is to throw an exception that lets the client know about the issue.
+- **Sanitazing userame/password characters**: I do some basic sanitation before interacting with the DAO in order to look for SQL queries.
+WIP.

-**TODO**:
+**Sequrity - TODO**:
 - Adding some authorization so I can have admin accounts.
 - Improve sanitation.
 - HTTPS ?